Conditions We Treat Diseases & conditions treated by functional & integrative medicine

-This list is not exhaustive and the summaries are brief.
-It is intended to give the reader an overview of conditions treated by a Functional Medicine Physician.
+This list is not exhaustive and the summaries are short.
+It's meant to give you an overview of some conditions that a functional medicine physician can treat.

 Advanced testing may be used to help clarify GI dysfunction:

 - Digestive function testing

 - Enzyme testing

 - Permeability testing